BillyBadBoy/lam/docs/Overview.md

 Named expressions and environments are defined in [Env.hs](../src/Env.hs)

 ### Parser syntax
 A simple [parser](./Syntax.md) allows named expressions to be created from scripts that resemble a primitive programming language.
-The parser is implemented using the approach described by Erik Meijer in his [Haskell course] (https://www.edx.org/course/introduction-functional-programming-delftx-fp101x-0).
+The parser is implemented using the approach described by Erik Meijer in his [Haskell course](https://www.edx.org/course/introduction-functional-programming-delftx-fp101x-0).

 The parser is defined in [Parse.hs](../src/Parse.hs).